-Basic net income (loss) per share of Common Stock has been computed by dividing net income (loss) by the weighted average number of shares outstanding during the period.
-Diluted net loss per share of Common Stock has been computed by dividing the net loss for the period by the weighted average number of shares of Common Stock outstanding during such period.
+Basic net loss per share of the Company's common stock has been computed by dividing net loss by the weighted average number of shares outstanding during the period.
+Diluted net income per share of the Company's common stock has been computed by dividing net loss by the weighted average number of shares outstanding plus the dilutive effect, if any, of outstanding stock options, warrants and convertible securities.
+Diluted net loss per share of the Company's common stock has been computed by dividing the net loss for the period by the weighted average number of shares of the Company's common stock outstanding during such period.
 In a net loss period, options, warrants and convertible securities are anti-dilutive and therefore excluded from diluted loss per share calculations.